rcghpge/data-3461-ml/README.md

 ---
 ## Anaconda Development Workflow Setup
-Anaconda is a comprehensive distribution for Python and R, designed for data science and machine learning.
+Anaconda is a distribution stack for Python and R, designed for data science and machine learning.
 It includes Spyder, Jupyter, and pre-installed libraries.

 1. Download and install Anaconda from [Anaconda Downloads](https://www.anaconda.com/download)
 2. Launch the Anaconda Navigator GUI for managing environments and tools.